Rawmarsh and Conisbrough

-Rawmarsh and Conisbrough is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) in South Yorkshire represented in the House of Commons of the Parliament of the United Kingdom.
-It is currently represented by John Healey of the Labour Party, (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.) who currently serves as Secretary of State for Defence in the government of Keir Starmer.
+Rawmarsh and Conisbrough is a constituency in South Yorkshire represented in the House of Commons of the Parliament of the United Kingdom.
+It is currently represented by John Healey of the Labour Party, the current Chancellor of the Exchequer.
 Healey was previously MP for the predecessor seats of Wentworth (1997–2010) and Wentworth and Dearne (2010–2024).

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, this seat was first contested at the 2024 general election.
+The constituency was created in the 2023 Periodic Review of Westminster constituencies, and first contested at the 2024 general election.